PatHightree/SpaceNavigator/README.md

 ### Input Helper
 The Input Helper is a utility to collect all info on your 3DConnexion device.
-If your 3Dconnexion device has a data layout which is not yet supported by the driver, please file an issue on [GitHub](https://github.com/PatHightree/SpaceNavigator/issues) and supply the data this tool collects.
+If your 3Dconnexion device has a data layout which is not yet supported by the driver, please file an issue on the [GitHub Issues](https://github.com/PatHightree/SpaceNavigator/issues) page and supply the data this tool collects.
-After installation you can find the tool in the pull-down menu under _Window/SpaceNavigator_.
+After installation you can find the tool in the pull-down menu under _Window/SpaceNavigator/Save all HID descriptors to files_.

 ## Known bugs and limitations
 - The New Input System package must be active for this driver to work